jorilytter/remotestick-server/README.md

  * install TelldusCenter from [http://download.telldus.se/TellStick/Software/TelldusCenter](http://download.telldus.se/TellStick/Software/TelldusCenter)
  (which will give you the telldus-core library as well) or
  * compile/install telldus-core manually. telldus-core is found here [http://download.telldus.se/TellStick/Software/telldus-core/](http://download.telldus.se/TellStick/Software/telldus-core/)

+## Modifications
+  * This version works only on Linux
+  * REST responses are JSON
+  * Static resources are served from _/_ instead of _/s/*_
+  * Disabling of static resources is removed

 ## Getting it

- * A stable version of RemoteStick Server is found here http://github.com/pakerfeldt/remotestick/downloads (recommended).
+ * A stable version of the *original* RemoteStick Server is found here http://github.com/pakerfeldt/remotestick/downloads (recommended).
- * A bleeding edge version of RemoteStick Server can be grabbed from the github repository remotestick.

 ## Using it
 The -? flag will give you help about available command line arguments: